 Kanchanaburi trip as an ego trip

 From afar, she looks like a statue.
 While the sun is setting down, she extends her arm and searches for the best angle.
 She probably already knows the one.
-But a slight change in degree and the light hits the front camera of her smartphone in a way that it gives her profile that magical glare.
+But a slight change in degree and the light hits the front camera of her smartphone in a way that gives her profile that magical glare.

 With some local flower tucked behind her ear, she stands there for minutes, and minutes, milking the golden hour benefits as much as possible.
 She stands there even after I finish the tour of the whole bridge.
 Still in a similar pose, still sending love to the camera, still looking like a statue.

 At least nobody can object that these selfie-taking tourists only rush and go.
 Some of them clearly invest hours and hours in creating that perfect shot.
 It will become the social proof of their Kanchanaburi travel and an important monument on their always-hungry scale of self-esteem.